-- House coloured T-shirt (with or without school logo)
+- House coloured T-shirt (not polo-shirt).
+This can be with or without academy logo.

 As part of the curriculum in the Foundation stage, children are encouraged to use the outdoor environment.
 It is essential that the children have appropriate outdoor coats and shoes suitable for the weather, i.e. wet weather coat and trousers, plus wellies.

 We also ask that our Reception children have a pair of slippers in school too for when learning indoors.
 There is much research on this helping to relax pupils and improve learning as they feel more comfortable and feel that home and school are an extension of each other.

 Uniform items with the embroidered academy logo are purchased from Brigade at a reasonable cost.
 Brigade offers a vast selection of other optional items, full details can be found on their website.